le-phare/capistrano-lephare/README.md

 ### deploy:secure

 Secure the application by putting a htpasswd authentification.
 The credential are defined by `:htpasswd_user` and `:htpasswd_pwd` variables and you can whitelist IP with `:htpasswd_whitelist`.

 ### librato:annotate

 Push a librato annotation with `:librato_username` and `:librato_token`.

-### rollbar:notify

-Notify a deploy in rollbar with `:rollbar_token`.

 ## Options

 Look at [defaults.rb](lib/capistrano/lephare/defaults.rb) to view defaults values.